-- The remote computer must be turned on at all times and have a network connection.
+- The remote computer must be turned on and have a network connection.

-- You need the IP address or the name of the remote machine you want to connect to.
+- The IP address or the name of the remote machine.

-Secure Shell, sometimes referred to as Secure Socket Shell, is a protocol which allows you to connect securely to a remote computer or a server by using a text-based interface.
+Secure Shell, sometimes called Secure Socket Shell, is a protocol that allows you to securely connect to a remote computer or a server using a text-based interface.

-When a secure SSH connection is established, a shell session will be started, and you will be able to manipulate the server by typing commands within the client on your local computer.
+When a secure SSH connection is established, a shell session starts.
+It enables manipulating the server by typing commands within the client on your local computer.

 How Does SSH Work?

 Both the client and server participate in establishing a secure SSH communication channel.
 Creating an SSH connection relies on the following components and steps: